itzme170605/WildfireSim/README.md

 # WildfireSim
-Wildfire Simulation  This project implements a two-dimensional computer simulation to model the spread of wildfire in a forest environment.
+Wildfire Simulation  This project implements a two-dimensional computer simulation to model the spread of wildfire in a forest environment. this is the first project for Mechanics of Programming(Fall 2024), aiming to ecplore and implementdifferent alogorithms and optimization techniques i experimented with and implemented.

 **Features:**